forgefed/forgefed/spec/modeling.md

 * [ticketsTrackedBy][prop-ticketstrackedby]: The ticket tracker that tracks tickets for this repository, this can be the repository itself if it manages its own tickets
+* [sendPatchesTo][prop-sendpatchesto]: The actor that tracks tickets for this repository, this can be the repository itself if it manages its own patches and merge requests.
+For example it may be some external tracker or service, or the user or team to whom the repository belongs.

 Example: